comsci-uwc-isak/unit-1-project-Lauricenia/README.md

 Planning
 ----------
  <details><summary>Definition of the problem</summary>
 My client is an onwer of a car rental bussiness.
 His company has a range of cars availbale for rent on a price that varies on the hours of use of the car.
-The owner requests a computer program for recording information about their orders with the purpose of collecting basic information about the distance driven for each car and points specific features: easy commands to allow to create a car, record a trip distance, query the trip history a car, edit, delete a car and see the total statistics.
+The owner requests a computer program for recording information about their orders with the purpose of collecting basic information about the distance driven for each car and points out specific features: easy commands to allow to create a car, record a trip distance, query the trip history a car, edit, delete a car and see the total statistics.
 One more requirement of the client was a simple terminal based program with a simple and transparent installation.
 Theres no reference to prior experience with a computer system program.
  <p></details>

  <details><summary>Proposed Solution</summary>